 Mike joined Age Scotland in 2012 as the independent Chair of the charity’s Social Enterprise Board and then took on his current role as a member of staff in February 2018.
 He is proud of how Age Scotland positively impact the lives of older people across Scotland.

 He is now responsible for the social enterprises within Age Scotland which deliver much needed services to older people while reinvesting any profits back into the charity, such as age-inclusion in the workplace and helping Scotland's older population live independently in their own homes for as long as they want and are able.

 Before joining Age Scotland, Mike worked in financial services where he developed products for older people such as pensions, annuities, drawdown and long term care.

 A keen racket sports player, Mike and his wife like to travel.
 They have four children aged between 16 and 23 and he is looking forward to when they fly the nest!

-Derek McKinley - Director of Finance, IT and Operations
+Derek McKinley - Director of Finance and Operations

 Derek joined Age Scotland in December 2014 and is responsible for the finances of the charity and its subsidiaries.
 He is also the Company Secretary for Age Scotland and all subsidiaries.